Spacecraft cemetery: Environmental impacts

 There are numerous domestic and international regulatory bodies intended to mitigate potential environmental damage caused by spacecraft pollution.
 The United Nations Convention on the Law of the Sea is an international treaty overseeing marine pollution and its contributors.
 This agreement defines pollution using three conditions: 1) the object must have been introduced into the environment by man, 2) the object contains substances, 3) the object must be detrimental to living organisms.
-Because it is difficult to know how much of a substance remains after it enters the atmosphere, the potential environmental risk of certain spacecraft entering the cemetery may be unknown, leaving much of the treaty up for interpretation.
-Additionally, the EPA provides protocols on marine pollution declaring the responsibility for pollution mitigation to those who contribute to it and addresses regional cooperation between nations in order to find the least harmful solutions to debris disposal.
+Because it is difficult to know how much of a substance remains after it enters the atmosphere, the potential environmental risk of a specific spacecraft entering the cemetery may be unknown, leaving much of the treaty up for interpretation.

+Additionally, the EPA provides protocols on marine pollution, assigning the responsibility for pollution mitigation to those who contribute to it, and addresses regional cooperation between nations in order to find the least harmful solutions to debris disposal.

 Space debris disposal

 Space debris is any form of man-made object orbiting the Earth that no longer serves a useful function.
 Currently more than 27,000 pieces of space debris are orbiting earth at high velocities, threatening the safety of human and robotic missions, as well as causing damage to spacecraft.
 There are few space debris removal processes, one of which is depositing large spacecraft in the spacecraft cemetery on earth, although, due to exhausted maneuvering fuel reserves, in the past this was rarely done.

 The most common way to eliminate space debris, when actually done, is to de-orbit crafts, causing them to burn up during re-entry into the Earth's atmosphere due to high velocities and air compression resulting in a temperature increase of air and the craft's surface.
 Other common and less controlled processes for space removal include allowing the crafts to decay, collide with other objects, or causing them to explode, resulting in smaller pieces of space debris.
-Currently, new processes for space debris removal are being developed to reduce the exponential growth of space debris orbiting earth, such as nets, magnetized collecting arms, and more.
+As of 2021, new processes for space debris removal are being developed to reduce the unabated proliferation of space debris orbiting earth, such as nets, magnetized collecting arms, and more.